-The Village is actually located in Fairfield Township about 7 miles north of Ligonier on Route 711.
-If you are using an internet mapping website or a GPS device for directions, the camp address is 201 St. Ignatius Trail, Bolivar, PA, 15923 and the Conference Center address is 140 Church Camp Trail, Bolivar, PA, 15923.
+The Village is located in Fairfield Township about 7 miles north of Ligonier on Route 711.
+If you are using a GPS device for directions, the camp address is 201 St. Ignatius Trail, Bolivar, PA, 15923 and the Conference Center address is 140 Church Camp Trail, Bolivar, PA, 15923.